Warranty & Support

 Convenience & Design

-As necessary as it is to have a carpet cleaner that performs well, it’s just as important to have a machine that is easy to use and easy to keep clean.
-In order to determine how easy a carpet cleaner is to use, we considered the weight of the machine, how easy it was to push and pull, and the vibration it produced.
+As necessary as it is to have a carpet shampooer that performs well, it’s just as important to have a machine that is easy to use and easy to keep clean.
+To determine how easy a carpet cleaner is to use, we considered the weight of the machine, how easy it was to push and pull, and the vibration it produced.
 We also considered how long it took us to clean and extract water from the same size area for each carpet cleaner.

 To gauge the carpet cleaner’s maintenance score, we considered the ease of emptying and rinsing the dirty water tank.
 The bigger the tanks are, the less often you’ll have to switch out water.

 The carpet cleaners that had the biggest cleaning path were able to clean a larger surface area than those with smaller nozzles.
-And we found that those with extraction power from the whole cleaning head were able to get more water out than those that only had extraction from the front nozzle.
+And we found that those with extraction power from the whole cleaning head got more water out than those that only extracted from the front nozzle.

 Carpet cleaners are going to be loud, but we wanted to test these machines to find out just how loud they are.
 Although they aren’t as loud as outdoor equipment and tools that require hearing protection, you may want to use earplugs with some of these machines, if you have sensitive ears.